samschott/maestral/README.md

 An open-source Dropbox client for macOS and Linux.

 ## About
 BirdBox is an open-source Dropbox client written in Python.
-The project's main goal is to provide an open-source desktop Dropbox client for platforms that aren't supported.
-It's written using the Python SDK for Dropbox API v2.
+The project's main goal is to provide an client for platforms and file systems that are not supported by the proprietary Dopbox client.
+BirdBox uses the Python SDK for the Dropbox API v2.

 BirdBox remembers its last settings and resumes syncing after a restart.
-You can also pause and resume syncing while BirdBox is running, add and remove exluded folders, and change the Dropbox location on the local drive.
+You can also pause and resume syncing while BirdBox is running, inlcude and exclude folders in the sync, and change the Dropbox location on your local drive.
+External storage devices are however not supported as Dropbox locations.

-## User interface
+## Usage
 Run `birdbox --gui` in the command line to start BirdBox with a graphical user interface.
 On first sync, Birdbox will run you through linking and configuring your Dropbox and then start syncing.
 The user interface is based on a status bar (menu bar) icon showing the current syncing status and a preference pane for configuration.

 <p align="centred">